 This picturesque little town on the edge of an Atlantic inlet next to Clew Bay in County Mayo is a must-see if you’re visiting Ireland.
 Winning the award for ‘Best Tourism Town’ in 2014, Westport is famous for its colourful Georgian town centre and historic Westport House.

-One of Ireland’s most-talked-about walking and cycling trails, the award-winning Great Western Greenway, starts here.
+One of Ireland’s most-talked-about walking and cycling trails, the award-winning Great Western Greenway, which is one of the most scenic cycle routes in County Mayo, starts here.
 So, it’s a great place to take in some stunning Irish scenery.

 We hope you visit all these best towns in Ireland.
 Let us know what you think of each.
 We promise you won’t be disappointed.

 The luxury four-star Castlecourt Hotel is the perfect place to stay in Westport.
 The hotel offers economy, classic, and superior rooms and suites, an onsite restaurant, bistro, and bar, and luxurious spa and leisure facilities.

 Mid-range: Westport Woods Hotel and Spa

 The beautiful Westport Woods Hotel and Spa is a great option for those wanting to enjoy a peaceful escape.
 Perfect for families, guests can make use of the onsite spa and leisure centre and the various cafes and restaurants.

 For a budget stay in this bustling County Mayo town, we recommend booking yourself into a room at The Wyatt Hotel.
 This charming three-star boutique hotel includes 90 comfortable bedrooms, a Brasserie, a traditional Irish Bar, and an award-winning restaurant.